CarlG96/skeleton-smasher/README.md

     * I used [Pixabay](https://pixabay.com/) for the Peasant, Soldier, Paladin, Sword and Skull images.
     * I used [Font Awesome](https://fontawesome.com/) for the skull icons used in the Intro Page.
     * The Font Families I used were from [Google Fonts](https://fonts.google.com/).
+    * I used [zapsplat](https://www.zapsplat.com/) for the sound effects of the Main Button and the Unit/ Upgrade Buttons.